franco148/dev-ops-notes/jenkins/README.md

 - After that create a new project: `maven`
 - After that we will able to integrate it with our jenkins server.

+After all previous steps:
+- We will need to create a user which can be used by our Jenkins Server.
+This user will also need to have a 8 long password.
+- We will need to give the new user access to the project that we created previously.